SPRINTER VAN LIFE

 Do you get scared as a solo female in your van?

 Sometimes, for sure.
 I don’t go too far off the grid when I’m by myself and try to stick to established campgrounds, even if that means I have to pay.
 I have a GPS transponder that allows me to send emergency messages when I have no cell phone service.
 I always keep my doors locked, and I have a knife right by my bed.
 I’m also going to get some solar powered motion lights that hook into my rack so I can see if someone sketchy is rummaging around outside.
-A full post on this is coming soon as well.
+Check out my full post on Solo Female Safety.

 FULL SPRINTER VAN TOUR VIDEO